derekeder/csv-to-html-table/README.md

 ##### Custom formatting
 If you want to do custom formatting for one or more column, you can pass in an array of arrays containing the index of the column and a custom function for formatting it.
 You can pass in multiple formatters and they will be executed in order.

+The custom functions must take in one parameter (the value in the cell) and return a string.

 Example:

 ``` html